-PROGRAM 9.
-Accommodate Housing for Persons with Disabilities
+Program B-3: Accommodate Housing for Persons with Disabilities

-Action: The City will continue to permit accessory structures, building modifications, and site plans that provide accessibility for persons with disabilities and will continue to implement state building standards for handicapped accessibility.
+The City will permit accessory structures, building modifications, and site plans that provide accessibility for persons with disabilities and will continue to implement state building standards for handicapped accessibility.
 The City will promote its policies and development standards for persons with disabilities through information provided at City Hall, pre-application meetings, a link on the City website detailing the process for requesting reasonable accommodation, and a notice to the Alta Regional Center.
+The City will also actively provide information on the rights and responsibilities of tenants and landlords regarding reasonable accommodations requests and resources for the resolution of issues pertaining therewith.